 Welcome packs

 It is good practice to provide your new recruits with a welcome pack.
-These can be shared prior to arrival and could include information about the UK, the local area, dialect, the organisation, and emergency contacts (including information for if things go wrong).
-You can also include details of staff networks, diaspora groups and how your new recruits can access support if they observe or experience bullying or harassment.
+These can be shared prior to arrival and could include information about the UK, the organisation, local area and dialect, how to register with a GP and emergency contacts (including information for if things go wrong).
+You can also include details of staff networks, diaspora groups and how your new recruits can access support if they observe or experience bullying or harassment or need support with their own health and wellbeing.

-Go to the International Recruitment Toolkit to use our welcome pack checklist (pages 48-49).
+Go to the International Recruitment Toolkit to use our welcome pack checklist.

 Map skillsets and qualification